Our Work and Mission

 Worked on the first countywide law banning fracking by recognizing the rights of nature in California;

-Conceptualized and organized a new model of climate and rights of nature convening.
-With over 40 partners and 250 participants The Frontline Oil and Gas (FOG) Conference developed partnerships and showcased a wide array of strategies for grassroots climate change struggles;
+Created and organized a new model of climate and rights of nature convening.
+With over 40 partners and 250 participants The Frontline Oil and Gas (FOG) Conference.

-Held leadership roles in organizing state-wide anti-fracking and climate change mobilizations, street actions and civil disobedience with coalition partners; and,
+We hold leadership roles in organizing state-wide anti-fossil fuel and climate change mobilizations, street actions and civil disobedience with coalition partners.